New Google Ads Offer Extensions Integrate Discount Offers with Search

 - Built-in discount offers beneath ads will help your ads stand out and will undoubtedly improve CTRs (which will by association improve Quality Score).

-Offer Extensions could mean big things for AdWords, too.
+Offer Extensions could mean big things for Google Ads, too.
 Instead of throwing out a deal and hoping things work out, Google instead tries to match your offer to the right users with the right intent to buy.

 This new deal setup could spell the end for sites like Groupon, who rely on their name to bring users in on deals, rather than deliver deals to a user’s virtual doorstep, as Google Offer Extensions potentially does!